BAIN MUSC 726T

 Cents

 The cent is a logarithmic unit of pitch interval proposed by the nineteenth-century English mathematician A.J.
 Ellis (1814-90).
-By definition, there are 1200 cents in an octave and 100 cents in a 12-tet semitone.
+By definition, there are 1200 cents in a 2/1 octave and 100 cents in a 12-tet semitone.
 To compare the size of two interval frequency ratios, we will typically convert ratios to cents (¢).
-The following formula may be used to convert an interval frequency ratio (f1/f2) to cents (c):
+The following formula will convert an interval frequency ratio (f1/f2) to cents (c):

 c = 1200 log2 (f1/f2)